hazelcast/hazelcast-python-client/docs/serialization.rst

 schema out of the object, hence any conditional code that may or may not run depending on the object in that method might result in an undefined behavior.

+Additionally, evolved serializers must have the same type name with the initial version of the serializer.

 Limitations
 ~~~~~~~~~~~